adamsma/DataInProgress/content/post/2019/2019-10-30-adventures-in-reactivity.markdown

 The `eventExpr` to the observe block, `input$go`, as an action button is initialized to a special type of zero value.
 This special value, however, does not trigger the `observeEvent` statement and as a result `output$msg` is not created during initialization.

-Just like with the repeated output objects in the Batch Analyzer module, each time the button is clicked (i.e. `input$go` changes) the handler expression from the observer is executed.
+Each time the button is clicked (i.e. `input$go` changes) the handler expression from the observer is executed.
 Again in this case, each time this is executed a whole new 'Value List' object and a whole new output message are defined.
 After clicking the button 4 times (to get a total of 5 values), there are 4 additional 'Value List' and 4 additional output message objects created.
 Since `output$rndHist` isn't redefined, it is still linked to the original version of the "Value List' created during initialization - the one that isn't linked to the action button!

 "Okay, I'll switch to using an `observe(...)` statement instead.
 It'll execute when the app is initialized and it gives Shiny more freedom to figure out when things should update!"